 Since acid reflux is so common, medication is widely used.
-It’s often prescribed to people suffering from any of the symptoms above, but you can also buy it over the counter without prescription.
+It’s often prescribed to people suffering from any of the symptoms above, but you can also buy some of the medicines over the counter without prescription.

 Common reflux medicines like PPIs are ideally meant to be used over a short period of time.

 The reason is that PPIs can have quite serious side effects when used for a longer duration.

 - According to a recent study, benefits and risks of long term and short term use of PPIs should be considered carefully.

 - Another study concluded that avoiding PPIs may prevent the development of dementia.

 - A third study found that PPIs might increase the risk of gut infections.